NZGA.

 Ko Mason Jackson tāku ingoa.

-I studied earth sciences at the University of Waikato, and since graduating and entering the work force, have gained approximately 25 years of environmental management experience in New Zealand focused in the energy and regulatory sectors.
-More notably, I have been involved in, and led, multi-disciplinary teams on a number of large geothermal consenting and development projects for Mercury NZ and its predecessor company Mighty River Power through, what some people refer to as, New Zealand’s “geothermal renaissance” period.
-In this regard, among various renewable wind and geothermal developments, I was lucky enough to work alongside Tauhara North No.2 Trust in the consenting and development of the Ngā Awa Pūrua and Ngā Tamariki geothermal projects.
+Mason studied earth sciences at the University of Waikato, and since graduating and entering the work force, has gained approximately 25 years of environmental management experience in New Zealand focused in the energy and regulatory sectors.
+More notably, he has been involved in, and led, multi-disciplinary teams on a number of large geothermal consenting and development projects for Mercury NZ and its predecessor company Mighty River Power through, what some people refer to as, New Zealand’s “geothermal renaissance” period.
+In this regard, among various renewable wind and geothermal developments, Mason was lucky enough to work alongside Tauhara North No.2 Trust in the consenting and development of the Ngā Awa Pūrua and Ngā Tamariki geothermal projects.

-I have a strong interest in the earth sciences, and a particular passion for geothermal resources and their sustainable development.
-I am an experienced RMA practitioner and I closely follow the myriad of RMA reforms occurring and being signaled for the near future.
-As a result of my work experiences and environmental interests, I have become acutely aware of the preciousness of our geothermal resources, and of the important role they play in New Zealand’s effort to decarbonize.
-Similarly, I am conscious of the associated challenges and opportunities that face the future of our geothermal taonga, especially in light of emerging national regulatory reforms and global climate change.
-I believe I can offer specific value to the NZGA in this dynamic space.
+Mason has a strong interest in the earth sciences, and a particular passion for geothermal resources and their sustainable development.
+Mason is an experienced RMA practitioner and closely follows the myriad of RMA reforms occurring and being signaled for the near future.
+As a result of his work experiences and environmental interests, Mason has become acutely aware of the preciousness of our geothermal resources, and of the important role they play in New Zealand’s effort to decarbonize.
+Similarly, Mason is conscious of the associated challenges and opportunities that face the future of our geothermal taonga, especially in light of emerging national regulatory reforms and global climate change.
+Mason believes he can offer specific value to the NZGA in this dynamic space.

 Jacqui Nelson - Board Member